Azure-Samples/streaming-at-scale/eventhubs-databricks-azuresql/README.md

 ## Query Data

 Usage of [sp_whoisactive](http://whoisactive.com/) is recommended to see what's going on in Azure SQL.
+All tables have the followinh schema:

 ## Clean up